FindoraNetwork/platform/components/txn_cli/README.md

 * By default, all the generated files will be stored in `~./findora`, unless specified otherwise.
 For example, if the current directory is `platform/target/debug`, running `txn_cli keygen` will put the generated key pair in ~./findora, but `txn_cli keygen --name keys/key_pair` will store the key pair to `$PWD/keys/key_pair`.
 * Examples below are assuming that `txn_cli` is in the `$PATH`.
 Typically it resides in either `platform/target/debug` or `platform/target/release`.

-## Asset issuer account
+## Examples
-### Sign up an asset issuer account
+The following commands are meant to be executed in order by you the user.

+We assume that the file `~/.findora/data.json` is the same as `init_data.json` in this directory.
-In the initial data, there's one asset issuer, Izzie.
-To sign up a new asset issuer account:
+In the initial data, there's one asset issuer, Izzie, with *id* = 0.
+If you wish to sign up (create) a new asset issuer account, you'd
+do:
 ```
-txn_cli asset_issuer sign_up --name 'Issuer Name'
+txn_cli asset_issuer sign_up --name 'AssetIssuer' (FIXME 01: Doesn't create file if ~/.findora/data.json does not exist)
 ```

 ### Define an asset